Updated February 2021

-But with an HSA (assuming an 8% annualized return), one year’s contribution of $3,500 would grow to about $35,000 in 30 years, which is a great start for retirement medical savings.
+But with an HSA (assuming an 8% annualized return), one year’s contribution of $3,600 would grow to about $36,000 in 30 years, which is a great start for retirement medical savings.
 As an added bonus for those inclined, at any point, you can reimburse yourself for medical expenses that you paid out of pocket as long as you keep those records.
 This means that a doctor’s bill for $100 from when you were 30 years old can be reimbursed to you from the HSA 30 years later after you have allowed the account to compound significantly.
 You are paying past expenses with cheaper future dollars.

 What if I Have a High Deductible Health Plan but I Do Not Have Access to an HSA Through My Employer?

 Employers are not required to give access to an HSA even if they have a high deductible health plan available.
 Check with your employer to find out if the plan has an HSA that you can set up.
 If not, you can set up one individually with many different providers.
 First, talk to your financial advisor who can help you with this process.
-Two providers that we suggest due to relatively low fees, diverse investment options and decent user interface are livelyme.com and healthsavings.com.

 A Few Additional Points

 · High deductible health plans usually have lower premiums than their counterparts.

 · Some employers will make contributions to HSAs on an employee’s behalf.

 · Individuals can use HSA funds penalty free for non-medical expenses after age 65 but they will be required to pay income tax on the distributions just like for pretax traditional IRAs.

 · HSA funds can still be used if an individual does not have a high deductible health plan, but he or she can no longer make contributions.

 · If the owner of the HSA account dies, his or her spouse can inherit and continue to use the funds for medical purposes.
 For non-spousal beneficiaries, the entire inherited balance is taxable as income (less any medical bills received for the deceased within one year of death).

-Note that this article quotes 2019 announced limits that are subject to change as well as are generally increased over time.
+Note that this article quotes 2021 announced limits that are subject to change as well as are generally increased over time.
 HSA rules are defined by the IRS.

 You can find additional information here: https://www.irs.gov/publications/p969.
-Talk to your financial advisor today to see if saving into a Health Savings Account combined with a high deductible health plan is right for you.
+Talk to your financial advisor to see if saving into an HSA combined with a high deductible health plan is right for you.